IHE/ITI.BasicAudit/input/pagecontent/other.md

 ### IG Publisher

 Some of the IHE Profiles are being converted to using the IG Publisher.
-When this is done the AuditEvent is "profiled" using the FHIR StructureDefinition, and Examples are provided for each.
+When this is done, the AuditEvent is "profiled" using the FHIR StructureDefinition and Examples are provided for each.

 #### MHD